Bharuch: Nawabs of Bharuch and the Maratha Empire

 The Nawabs of Bharuch ruled this region of Gujarat, and in 1685, they came under the suzerainty of the Maratha Empire, governed by the Peshwa.
-During this era, Bhaurch was known for its cotton production, which caused the East India Company to set its eyes on the area.
-In 1771, Bhaurch was attacked by the British and on 18 November 1772, it was placed under Company rule in India.
-The ruling family of Bhaurch was granted a hereditary pension by the British government.
+In 1736, the Royal House of Bharuch became sovereign, ruling the region independently.
+During this era, Bharuch was known for its cotton production, which caused the East India Company to set its eyes on the area.
+In 1771, Bharuch was attacked by the British and on 18 November 1772, it was placed under Company rule in India.
+The ruling family of Bharuch was granted a hereditary pension by the British government.